OpHaCo/hoverbot/README.md

 ### **Components Analysis**

-Refer [ifixit](http://ifixit.org/blog/7821/swagway-teardown-hoverboards/) for a detailed analysis of hoverboard.
+Refer [ifixit](http://ifixit.org/blog/7821/swagway-teardown-hoverboards/) for a detailed analysis of hoverboard components.
-Interesting parts is :
+Interesting parts are :
- * how do theses components interacts?
+ * how do these components interact?
  * is it possible to control hoverboard externally?

 ### **Daughterboard / motherboard communication**

 Daughterboard can be used either on right/left.
 So we only bought 1 daughterboard to decode Daughterboard / motherboard exchanged data.
-We connected the 2 motherboard / daughterboard connectors to a single motherboard.
+We connected a single daughterboard to left and left motherboard/daughterboard connectors.
-In this case when rotating motherboard, wheels are rotating in two different direction.
+In this case when rotating daughterboard, wheels are rotating in two different directions.
  <img src="https://raw.githubusercontent.com/OpHaCo/hoverbot/master/img/hover_bot_setup.jpg" width="800">

 #### **Protocol**